kubernetes/enhancements/keps/sig-storage/625-csi-migration/README.md

 ## Summary

 This document presents a detailed design for migrating in-tree storage plugins to CSI.
-This will be an opt-in feature turned on at cluster creation time that will redirect in-tree plugin operations to a corresponding CSI Driver.
+This will be an opt-in feature turned on at cluster start time that will redirect in-tree plugin operations to a corresponding CSI Driver.

 ### Glossary